Stacks Image 361

 CASE 1

-Cultural heritage assessment and transformation framework
+Cultural heritage assessment

-Commissioned by the municipality of Sluis
+commissioned by the Municipality of Rotterdam

 CASE 2